-Enter the punt gun.
+Enter: the punt gun.

 Working in groups of eight to 10 boats, the hunters would circle around an entire flock of waterfowl.
 Coordinating their shots, they would fire at once.
 In under a minute, a handful of hunters could take out an entire flock of birds, sometimes 500 at once.

 Their numbers had dropped so much due to the effectiveness of the gun, that the U.S. government worked to pass legislation that would make both market hunting and the transport of game across state lines illegal.
-Between 1900 and 1918, a series of federal laws were enacted that effectively outlawed the punt gun, along with punt boats.
-The gun had been so powerful it decimated the duck populations, and the government was trying to rectify the problem.
+In fact, it was hunters for sport and not for market that pushed this legislation forward.

 Today, punt guns are a novelty item, with less than 100 in use around the world.
 In the United States, they exist mostly as a collector’s item or a piece of history for gun collectors with a penchant for the unusual.
 In the United Kingdom, however, they get a little more use.